 How is eGFR Calculated?

-eGFR is not produced inside the body.
-Instead, it is calculated using formulas that include:
+eGFR is not produced by the body.
+It is calculated using mathematical equations that interpret laboratory and demographic information together.

-• Serum Creatinine Level – obtained through a simple blood test
+• Serum creatinine level, measured through a blood test

 CKD-EPI Equation